TcMenu/tcMenuLib/README.md

 # TcMenu library for Arduino platform.

-## IMPORTANT NOTE

-Please continue to use TcMenu repo, this version is not yet ready for prime time **

 ## Installation

 Install by unzipping into the Arduino/libraries directory and rename the folder to tcMenu.
+You can also get the full package with generator UI and examples, see next section.

 ## Summary

 TcMenu is a menu library for the Arduino platform, that supports different displays, remote control using a simple protocol over Ethernet and Serial, a
 Java API and rotary encoder or switch input.
 Target platform is anything from Arduino Uno upward.
 Tested on ATMEGA328 (Uno), Mega2560 and SAMD (MKR1300).

 This is the Arduino library part of the package, it also comes with a Java designer and Java API.
-These are available from:
+You can get the whole lot packaged from the URL below

 * [TcMenuAPI, Designer UI and Example UI](https://github.com/davetcc/tcMenu)